snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/core-web-vitals-module/index.md

 ### Enable the module

-You can enable the custom module through the `snowplow__enable_cwv` variable most conveniently in your dbt_project.yml file:
+You can enable the custom module through the `snowplow__enable_cwv` variable in your dbt_project.yml file:

 ```yml
 # dbt_project.yml